feldmanjonm/synthetic-audio/README.md

 Also use a 2-track sound editor like Sound Studio or Audacity to view the audio and to play the output sound files.

 To create a chromatic input file, create a midi file with quarter notes that covers the entire range of the piano from low to high.
 Set the tempo to 60 bpm.
 Call this file chromatic.mid.
-Use this midi file in Logic or Sibelius with any sound patch.
+Use this midi file in Logic or Sibelius with any sound patch to create new files for _chromatic.

 When creating a song file, the key thing to remember is that the left channel and the right channel must have the same length.